Danfraga33/Auto_QR_Scanner/README.md

 USER JOURNEY
+An app where business can run marketing campaigns targeting customers that have scanned on a QR code.

 1. User scans the QR code
 2. User is redirected to the form, data is saved to mongodb